 While various departments may provide assistance, the majority of processes are initiated and carried to completion by the student.
 These responsibilities may be mandatory (e.g., forms, signatures, approval letters) or optional (e.g., instruction sessions, pre-deposit format meetings, informal meetings with advisors).
 Some of the student's responsibilities are logistical, for example: managing deadlines; scheduling appointments; managing, submitting, forwarding and carbon copying appropriate forms; and acquiring signatures.
-While other responsibilities are academic and/or professional: communicating with advisors; drafting, redrafting, and revising dissertation documents; meeting the expectations of the exam committee; meeting the expectations of the departmental format check; and meeting the expectations of the university wide format check.
+While other responsibilities are academic and/or professional: communicating with advisors; drafting, redrafting, and revising dissertation documents; meeting the expectations of the exam committee; meeting the university wide format check.
 The workflow of a typical American university is summarized in Figure 2.